EarthCitizen/escape-artist/README.md

     <blue>6</blue>
 </underline>
 ```
-*NOTE:* The `Underline` is re-applied to each element of the series, and not once for all of them.
+*NOTE:* The `Underline` is re-applied to each member of the series, and not once for all of them.

 ## Constructors